Oversize load: United States

-In the United States, an oversize load is a vehicle and/or load that is wider than 8 ft 6 in.
-Each individual state has different requirements regarding height and length (most states are 13 ft 6 in tall), and a driver must purchase a permit for each state he/she will be traveling through.
+In the United States, an oversize load is a vehicle or load that is wider than 8 ft 6 in.
+Each individual state has different requirements regarding height and length (most states are 13 ft 6 in tall), and a driver must purchase a permit for each state they will be traveling through.
 In many states, a load must be considered "nondivisible" to qualify for a permit (i.e. an object which cannot be broken down into smaller pieces), although some states allow divisible loads to be granted permits.